Nematic topological semimetal and insulator in magic angle bilayer graphene at charge neutrality

-In contrast, a recent experiment surprisingly found an insulator at CN whose transport gap was larger than those at 1/2, 1/4 and 3/4 fillings \cite{Efetov}.
+In contrast, a recent experiment surprisingly found an insulator at CN with a transport gap exceeding those at 1/2, 1/4 and 3/4 fillings \cite{Efetov}.

 On the theory side, it was realized early on \cite{Po2018, po2018faithful} that a simple Mott picture for the insulating phase is complicated by the band topology which prohibits the construction of localized orbitals describing the flat bands while preserving all the symmetries.
 Various orders have been proposed to account for the insulating states.
 At charge neutrality, a $C_2 \T$ symmetry breaking insulator, with Chern number $\pm 1$ for each spin and valley flavour was proposed in \cite{Xie2018}, along with a $C_2 \T$ symmetry preserving insulator that is believed to require mixing with remote bands \cite{Xie2018}.
 An intervalley coherent order \cite{Po2018} was proposed as a candidate for the insulating state at half-filling while nematic orders were discussed in \cite{Kivelson,Thomson18,Sboychakov19} and ferromagnetic ordering was proposed in \cite{Vafek}.
 In the presence of explicit $C_2$ symmetry breaking induced by a substrate, valley or spin polarized insulator with valley resolved Chern numbers have been discussed \cite{Zhang2018, Bultinck19}.